In case you ignored an alert

 The Apple Watch is one of the best smartwatches on the market.
 The ease of use, integrated Siri functionality, and always-on display makes it great whether you’re looking for a smart fitness watch or just an everyday use watch.

 Thankfully, updating an Apple Watch isn’t a complicated process.
 The app will remind you to update in most cases.
-If you dismissed the alert and ignored an update—or you just want to know how to manually update your Apple Watch—here’s how to update an Apple Watch.
+If you dismissed the alert and ignored an update—or you just want to know how to update your Apple Watch manually—here’s how to update an Apple Watch (Amazon, Best Buy).

 First, you should check your compatibility.
 You will need an iPhone 6s or later that runs iOS 13.
 If your phone is not running this operating system, you will need to update your device.